Cedric-ruiu/myrmecophoto-vue/README.md

 ## Note about email spam protection

 I want to share 100% source code, but don't want to be spammed from robots by displaying my email address.
 To do this in a full SSG & open source code on Github, I've made a strategy to not directly show my email address.
-The only pre=requisite is the ability of using environnement variable on server (Netlify).
+The only pre-requisite is the ability of using environnement variable on server (Netlify).

 - store the clear address on a `.env`, add the same variable on the server & refer it on `nuxt.config.js`
 - `server/api/getEncryptedEmailContact` is prerender by Nitro & use a composable to encrypt email